 Idealism, Ideology, and Epistemology (ways of processing information)

-- Reductionism – a system overfocus on particular philosophical elements while intentionally or ignorantly leaving out others.
+- Reductionism on systems – a system overfocus on particular philosophical elements while intentionally or ignorantly leaving out others.
 It favors supposed simplicity and clarity over complexity and nuance.
 In the case of neo-Reformed/Calvinistas, only elements considered “gospel truth” are of importance and thus dominate faith and practice.
 For instance, the underlying theology of Calvinistas seems to believe that the effects of The Fall severely impact human emotions, making them utterly trustworthy.
 However, somehow, the mind is not touched to this degree, and so we can accurately apprehend “truth” through rational thought because the mind is not broken like the emotions are.
-[The opposite of reductionism is being comprehensive - looking at all the elements or dimensions of something, and valuing the parts AND the whole, and keeping the relationships between them intact.]
+[The opposite of reductionism is being comprehensive – looking at all the elements or dimensions of something, and valuing the parts AND the whole, and keeping the relationships between them intact.]

-- Totalism and Authoritarianism – totalism is a legalistic system of comprehensive control over all aspects of the lives of its followers, and which requires their total submission to the authoritarian leaders and to the ideology in order to prove their worthiness to be included in the movement.
+- Totalism and Authoritarianism on power and system control– totalism is a legalistic system of comprehensive control over all aspects of the lives of its followers, and which requires their total submission to the authoritarian leaders and to the ideology in order to prove their worthiness to be included in the movement.
 [The opposite of these is self-determination.
-This does not mean there is no such thing as authority, but that each disciple, in his or her "priesthood of the believer," is personally responsible for their own choices and to grow in discernment and no longer be a "spiritual baby."
+This does not mean there is no such thing as authority, but that each disciple, in his or her “priesthood of the believer,” is personally responsible for their own choices and to grow in discernment and no longer be a “spiritual baby.”
 All forms of legalism rely on some outside expert or pedagogue to make the rules and set the boundaries for you; this means a system of legalism/totalism automatically keeps you spiritually immature.]

-- Dominionism – a system of attempted comprehensive control over all aspects of the societies, political processes, and cultures in which the Calvinistas live.
-[The opposite of dominionism is sojourning - being sensitive to the realities that our home as followers of Christ is in Him and with His Kingdom, and that we are here on earth to serve others for Him - not to control them in efforts to convert them to Him.]
+- Dominionism on controlling society/culture – a system of attempted comprehensive control over all aspects of the societies, political processes, and cultures in which the Calvinistas live.
+[The opposite of dominionism is sojourning – being sensitive to the realities that our home as followers of Christ is in Him and with His Kingdom, and that we are here on earth to serve others for Him – not to control them in efforts to convert them to Him.]

 The key personal problem here is that all of these elements are integral parts of a system of legalism and control.
 And, as the New Testament epistles tell us, the Law always works directly against the Spirit of God.
 The key social/organizational problem here is that an extensive system of control demonstrated by a Christian leader, ministry, church, or agency legitimately allows people in our communities to consider that entity as a “cult.”
 And that works directly against the witness of healthy churches and of the Church in those communities.